 1. Know Fully What You’re Buying

 We often hear of young companies dropping $50,000 to $200,000 on branding their new company, expecting that a great look will produce revenue in spades.
 We can’t say this loudly enough: Branding is not sales.
 Branding can aid—but never replace—dynamic, revenue-generating activity.

 If you think a great logo and brand personality is great for business, you’re partially correct.
-But it’s more important for early-stage companies to fuel their future with well-focused leadership, white-glove customer response, and flawless products and logistics that deliver every time.
+But it’s more important for early-stage companies to fuel their future with well-focused leadership, super-solid strategy, white-glove customer response, and flawless products and logistics that deliver every time.
 If your agency partner suggests any of the above are not ready for prime time, lean into the discussion.
 Your business likely needs more than new brand work.